openclarity/openclarity/e2e/README.md

-In order to run tests locally:
+In order to run end-to-end tests locally:

 - build all images (docker build)
 - replace values: